About Piedra Creek Winery

 Piedra Creek Winery was conceived atop a small knoll in the heart of the MacGregor Vineyard overlooking the beautiful Edna Valley of San Luis Obispo, California.

 In 1984 Piedra Creek Winery became the smallest bonded winery in the Edna Valley, if not the state of California, originally producing only a couple hundred cases of estate sourced Chardonnay.

 The ultra small batch wines quickly gained notoriety.
 The grapes used would not come from a selected vineyard, nor from blocks within vineyards, but rather from only the best plants of the 55 acre Chardonnay vineyard.
 The result: only the best fruit would be used to make the finest wines possible.

 In 1999, San Floriano vineyard was planted and Piedra Creek Winery moved.
 The unique and meticulous practice of hand selecting only the highest quality fruit played a fundamental role in the formation of San Floriano vineyard.

 Today, Piedra Creek Winery Estate wines are sourced exclusively from the San Floriano vineyard, which was planted with the fixe of producing highest quality fruit.
 Compact spacing and short rows, are all planted within walking distance of the winemaker’s house.
 This allows for the utmost attention to detail, resulting in the highest quality of farming, cultivation, grape growing and wine making practices, building on the heritage of Piedra Creek.

-Romeo Zuech (Winemaker)
+Romeo Zuech (Founder)